|Home||Next Up at City Council||Coming Down the Pike||What Happened?||Meet the Team||Contact Us||Blog||Calendar||Links||Sick Time|

 In the past 10 years, the City, County, and Home Forward (formerly the Housing Authority of Portland) have helped over 12,000 people get off the streets and into homes.
 In the past ten years, average rent has increased 30% while average wage has decreased 5%.
 People are losing their housing every day due to this imbalance.

 To fix this, the plan identifies $30 million in additional funding is needed - $20 million ongoing for services, such as rent assistance, subsidies, social services, etc.,; and $10 million for construction of new affordable housing.
 The plan calls for $5 million in additional funding for shelters, and $12.5 million for permanent supportive housing, in order to cut the number of people living outside by 50% in two years (i.e., by the end of 2017).

-Together, the City and County have allocated $20 million so far.
-This is in addition to the Council tripling the budget for the Portland Housing Bureau, over the seven years I have been in office and voting on budgets.
+The City Council allocated more than $28 million to this work in the 2016-17 Adopted City Budget.
+This is in addition to the Council tripling the budget for the Portland Housing Bureau, previously over the seven years I have been in office and voting on budgets.
 The plan states; "What it takes to end homelessness: Do enough, for long enough".
 The question is now, are Portlanders willing to pay what it takes to do enough, for long enough?
 We know what needs to be done.
 We know what works and how to get to the goal.
 Are Portlanders willing to sacrifice other services, to pay for what it takes?